SevenShepherd/SevenShepherd.github.io/_posts/2023-02-21-computer-programming-courses.markdown

 <!-- 💻🐱‍💻👨‍💻 For Ministry Automation-->

 My name is Ryan and my philosophy is known as autodidacticism.
 I have been a programmer since the turn of the millennium.
-In the past, for reasons not entirely clear to me at the time, I successfully taught myself how to program.
-I started with C/C++, grew advanced with Perl, but ultimately my formal language of choice became Python, and as a result, the predominant paradigm you’ll see me implement in this blog is of the imperative rather than declarative variety.
+In the past, I successfully taught myself how to program in C/C++, grew advanced with Perl, but ultimately my formal language of choice became Python, and as a result, the predominant paradigm you’ll see me implement in this blog is of the imperative rather than declarative variety.

 > <sup style="font-weight:bold;">16</sup> Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven. &mdash; Matthew 5:16 KJV

-In 2016 I was compelled to create a custom programmed and automated Twitter based Christian ministry at [@SevenShepherd](https://twitter.com/SevenShepherd) that has been running successfully ever since, from a custom built raspberry pi single-board computer.
+In 2016 I created a custom programmed and automated Twitter based Christian ministry at [@SevenShepherd](https://twitter.com/SevenShepherd) that has been running successfully ever since, from a custom built raspberry pi single-board computer.
 From 2016 to January 2023, this ministry has posted over 2,639,234 tweets, and received more than 7,597,960 likes & retweets.
 This is approximately [100 lifetimes](https://www.biblegateway.com/passage/?search=Matthew+13%3A1-23%3B+Luke+8%3A4-15%3B+Mark+4%3A2-20&version=NLT) of preaching the gospel message within a 7 year period.

 <!-- From 2016 to the January 2023, this ministry has posted over 2.7 million tweets, and received more than 7.6 million likes & retweets.
 This is approximately 100 lifetimes of preaching the gospel message within a 7 year period. -->